Some people might confusing on this article, so I have to update it. The method I show here is what works for me.

 Also for a good reason, you should not add any additional repositories as it may break your Kali Linux unless you really know how to fix it.

-If you're lazy, there's some script on Github which can help find good mirrors and do all those things for you.
+If you're lazy, I made automation script on Github which can help find good mirrors and do all those things for you.

 When you're downloading mass update for fresh Kali Linux install make sure you have a decent internet speed.